-I have little experience with domesticated sheep, other than watching small flocks walk down the road in Sicily.
-But all that I have heard is that they are not the brightest bulbs in the animal kingdom and depend on the shepherd for leading them to food and water and protecting them from predators.
-In the extended passage this excerpt comes from, Jesus identifies himself as a shepherd and his followers as his sheep.
-And that is an apt example.
-We are dependent on him for our spiritual nourishment and protection.
-Psalm 23 paints a familiar picture of our dependence on Jesus as our shepherd.
+I have little experience with domesticated sheep other than watching small flocks walk down the road while I was stationed in Sicily.
+But I have heard that they are not the brightest bulbs in the animal kingdom and depend on the shepherd to lead them to food and water and protect them from predators.

 Which Shepherd Do You Follow?

 The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes on ahead of them, and his sheep follow him because they know his voice.
 (John 10:3-4 NIV)

 If my understanding of sheepherding in New Testament Palestine, and this passage, is correct, the local area shepherds would sometimes bring their flocks into a communal holding pen at night for safeguarding.
 In the morning, each one would go to the gate of the enclosure and call out his sheep, who would respond only to him.
 The shepherd would then lead his sheep out for the day.
 For each sheep pen, multiple shepherds could call sheep and lead them in many directions, but the sheep knew who to follow.